google-ar/three.ar.js/API.md

 Takes a path for an OBJ model and optionally a path for an MTL texture and returns a promise resolving to a [THREE.Mesh] loaded with the appropriate material.
 Can be used on downloaded models from Blocks.

+### void THREE.ARUtils.placeObjectAtHit(object, hit, easing=1, applyOrientation=false)

+Takes a [THREE.Object3D] and a [VRHit] object from a `VRDisplay.prototype.hitTest` call, and positions, and optionally orients, the object to the hit's model matrix.
+Optionally can use easing to lerp between the object's current transform to the hit's transform.

 ### void THREE.ARUtils.displayUnsupportedMessage()

 Generates an element and injects into the DOM a message notifying the user that their browser does not support prototype AR features.
 See examples of common usage.